-I am an incoming Assistant Professor in the Department of Computer Science at Rutgers University (starting in January 2024).
+I am an Assistant Professor in the Department of Computer Science at Rutgers University, and a member of the EconCS Group at Rutgers.
 My research interests lie in the intersection of artificial intelligence and economics.
 My recent work focuses on studying multi-agent, game-theoretic environments where agents interact, often with the aid of algorithms, and agents' desires may not easily and reliably match up.
 Examples include online platforms, financial markets, a rush-hour commute, and a game of poker.

 Through integrating computational tools (e.g., machine learning, simulation techniques) and economic principles (e.g., game theory), I explore two broad categories of problems: